CUBigDataClass/5Vs/2.Database/Database.md

     * install python 3

-    * install tweepy ($sudo pip install tweepy)
+    * install tweepy $ sudo pip3 install tweepy

     * install mongoDB http://bit.ly/1Xpkq1e

-	* install pymongo ($sudo pip install pymongo)
+	* install pymongo $ sudo pip3 install pymongo

-	* run the mongod server then run this program as: $ python TweetsMongoDB.py and it will keep running until the user presses ctrl+c to exit
+	* run the mongod server then run this program as: $ python3 TweetsMongoDB.py and it will keep running until the user presses ctrl+c to exit

-	* to see the output: open the mongo shell then type: $use twitterDB  $db.emotions.find().pretty() don't forget to put your own Twitter access tokens before running the program.
+	* to see the output: open the mongo shell then type: $ use twitterDB  $ db.emotions.find().pretty()

+    * don't forget to put your own Twitter access tokens before running the program.